illianechesa/microfrontend-todo/README.txt

-This will be the main project repostitory
+This will be the main project repostitory, where the general development will take place